AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/extending/experience-fragments.md

 >[!NOTE]
 >
->Se o método acima retornar `null`, o sistema Exportar para o Target deixará o link como está, um link relativo para um recurso.
+>If the above method returns `null`, then the Export to Target system will leave the link as it is, a relative link to a resource.

-#### Prioridades - getPriority {#priorities-getpriority}
+#### Priorities - getPriority {#priorities-getpriority}

-Não é incomum precisar de vários serviços para atender a diferentes tipos de Fragmentos de experiência, ou mesmo para ter um Serviço genérico que lida com a externalização e o mapeamento de todos os Fragmentos de experiência.
-Nesses casos, surgem conflitos sobre qual serviço usar, de modo que o AEM oferece a possibilidade de definir **Prioridades** para diferentes serviços.
-As prioridades são especificadas usando o método:
+It is not uncommon to need several services to cater for different kinds of Experience Fragments, or even to have a Generic Service that handles externalizing and mapping for all Experience Fragments.
+In these cases, conflicts about which service to use might arise, so AEM provides the possibility to define **Priorities** for different services.
+The priorities are specified by using the method:

 * `getPriority()`

 Esse método permite o uso de vários serviços nos quais o `shouldRewrite()` método retorna true para o mesmo Fragmento de experiência.
 O serviço que retorna o maior número de seu `getPriority()`método é o serviço que lida com a Variação do fragmento de experiência.

-Por exemplo, você pode ter uma regra `GenericLinkRewriterProvider` que manipula o mapeamento básico de todos os Fragmentos de experiência e quando o `shouldRewrite()` método retorna `true` para todas as Variações de fragmento de experiência.
-Para vários Fragmentos de experiência específicos, talvez você queira manuseio especial, portanto, nesse caso, você pode fornecer um método `SpecificLinkRewriterProvider` para o qual o `shouldRewrite()` método retorna verdadeiro somente para algumas Variações de fragmento de experiência.
-Para garantir que `SpecificLinkRewriterProvider` seja escolhido para lidar com essas variações do fragmento de experiência, ele deve retornar em seu `getPriority()` método um número maior que `GenericLinkRewriterProvider.`
+As an example, you can have a `GenericLinkRewriterProvider` that handles the basic mapping for all Experience Fragments and when the `shouldRewrite()` method returns `true` for all Experience Fragment Variations.
+For several specific Experience Fragments, you may want special handling, so in this case, you can provide a `SpecificLinkRewriterProvider` for which the `shouldRewrite()` method returns true only for some Experience Fragment Variations.
+Para garantir que `SpecificLinkRewriterProvider` seja escolhido para lidar com essas Variações de fragmento de experiência, ele deve retornar em seu `getPriority()` método um número maior que `GenericLinkRewriterProvider.`